roblevintennis/rapid-workflow-book/chapters/03_setting_up_for_rapid_dev.md

-# Setting up for Rapid Prototyping
+# Setting up

-In this chapter we'll briefly introduce CSS preprocessors (Compass, Sass, LESS, etc.), the Twitter Bootstrap framework, and end with a look at a full-blown workflow tool called Yeoman:
+In this chapter we'll briefly introduce CSS preprocessors ([Compass][compass], [Sass][sass], [LESS][less], etc.), [Twitter Bootstrap][bootstrap], and end with a look at a full-blown workflow tool called [Yeoman][yeoman]:

 * What is a CSS preprocessor and why should I use one?
 * What are Compass and Sass?
 * What exactly is Twitter Bootstrap and how can I benefit from it?
 * What is Yeoman, and how can it help my rapid prototyping workflow?

-## An Overview of the Tools

 Let's discuss some of the core tools we'll be using throughout the remainder of this book...

 ### What is a CSS preprocessor?

-A CSS preprocessor is simply a tool that takes text you've written in the preprocessor's language (usually a super-set of CSS), and converts it in to valid CSS.
+A CSS preprocessor is simply a tool that takes text you've written in the preprocessor's language (usually a super-set of CSS), and converts it into valid CSS.
 Because the preprocessor language is, essentially a super-set of CSS, it adds useful mechanisms such as variables, nesting, mixins, basic math, etc.

-Just taking the variable mechanism as an example, you might define a color variable in one place and then reference it later as needed:
+Just taking the variable feature, for example, you might define a color variable in one place and then reference it later as needed:

 ```css
 $dark: #333;